parevalo/gee-ccdc-tools/docs/lctutorial/training.rst

     // CCDC change detection results from the first part of this tutorial. var ccdc = ee.Image('PATH/TO/CHANGERESULTS')

-    // Fill no data values
+    // Create image stack from ccdc parameter array var ccdImage = utils.CCDC.buildCcdImage(ccdc, segs.length, bands)

-    var ccdImage = utils.CCDC.newBuildCcdcImage(ccdc, segs.length, bands)
+    // Finally, get ancillary topographic and elevation data var ancillary = utils.Inputs.getAncillary()

-Now that we have the CCDC image we can ocalculate the predictor data for each point, filter features that return no data, and export the results as an asset.
+Now that we have the CCDC image we can calculate the predictor data for each point, filter features that return no data, and export the results as an asset.

 .. code:: javascript

     var trainingData = utils.Classification.getTrainingCoefsAtDate(
-      trainingData, coefs, bands, 'Middle_Year', null, ccdImage, segs) var trainingDate = trainingData.filter(ee.Filter.notNull(['BLUE_COS']))
+      trainingData, coefs, bands, 'Middle_Year', ancillary, ccdImage, segs) var trainingDate = trainingData.filter(ee.Filter.notNull(['BLUE_COS']))

     print(trainingData.first())